Alexis Gómez: Detroit Tigers

 In 2005, Gómez was sent to the International League where he played Triple-A baseball for the Toledo Mud Hens.
 He performed exceptionally well, getting 130 hits in 114 games and maintaining a solid .307 batting average.
 He made another brief appearance in the majors with the Tigers by playing in nine games and going 3-for-16 (.188).

 In 2006, Gómez played 62 games for Detroit.
 He started with the team in April and was briefly sent back down to Toledo in early May, where he went 24-for-102, batting .235 in 28 games of limited action.
 However, he again played with the Tigers on June 6 and stayed until on July 26, when he was designated for assignment.

 On August 7, 2006, Gómez belted four home runs in a game for the Mud Hens.
 He then was a surprise addition to the Tigers lineup in Game 2 of the 2006 American League Championship Series, and he responded by going 2-for-4 with a two-run single and a two-run home run to help lead the Tigers to an 8–5 victory over the Oakland Athletics.
 He was reacquired by the Tigers in 2009.

 Back to the minors

 In 2007, Gómez played in the Colorado Rockies organization.
 On January 4, 2008, he signed a minor league contract with the Florida Marlins with an invitation to spring training.
-He missed a huge chunk of the season while on the disabled list though and became a free agent at the end of the season.
+He missed a huge chunk of the season while on the disabled list and became a free agent at the end of the season.